pumpan/FillRaidBots/README.md

 ![Preset Selection](ScreenShots/fillraidbots3.png)
 - **Kick All Button:**
   - Removes all bots from the raid while keeping one bot to avoid disbanding the raid.
+- **Refill Raid button:**
+Replaces bots that die and are removed during gameplay.
 - **Settings Menu:**
   - Provides options to enable automatic dead bot removal.
   - Allows users to suppress bot messages for a cleaner interface.